Theo-Marshall/SHIFTR-Hardware/README.md

 ## Thank you!
 You've made it to the end, hopefully you'll have fun rebuilding the whole thing.
 Please tell me if you like it and if it works as expected.
 In case of any questions feel free to contact me!

+## Disclaimer
+Please always check the documentation of the hardware you bought as there are sometimes small changes in pin assignments, voltage and so on.
+I don't take any liability for damages or injuries.
+Build this project at you own risk.
+The linked products and pages are for reference only.
+I don't get any money from the manufacturers or the (re)sellers.